The Importance of Playtime

 Some dogs might not be stimualted to chew on the toys that you have provided, but instead prefer to nibble on your sofa or shoes.
 Flavoured chew toys have been designed to encourage them to chew on the toy instead and can help teach them which toys are theirs and which are not.
 Tasty chew toys also serve well as a treat.

 Besides squeaky and chew toys, there are many other types of toys available that have been specifically designed for dogs like a ball or a frisbee.
 It is very common for dogs to have an inherent preference for specific types of toys, for example, Terriers prefer pulling games and Retrievers love to fetch.
 Most dogs will enjoy a good hunting game and others might yearn for a mental challenge.
-Dog puzzles have been created specially for these types of dogs.
+Dog puzzles, such as those from Nina Ottosson, have been created specially for these types of dogs.
 You can also try one of the bouncy dog balls within this category that take playing fetch with your dog to the next level.

 Hunting for Treats